 About

 Geraldine O’Riordan’s interest in painting began at an early age.
 She attributes the Crawford Gallery, known as ‘The School of Art’ in those days, as initiating her interest in historic buildings and their interiors.
+She recounts the joyous experience of the building and its collections, en-route to the lofty classrooms, as inspiring.

 Subsequently she set up her decorative painting business, ‘Hand Painted Interiors’.
-And, while working on some of Ireland’s most prestigious buildings she gained a deep knowledge of the skilled crafts that were intrinsic to their creation and also an admiration for the private owners who care for this important aspect of our heritage.
+And, while working on some of Ireland’s historic buildings she gained a deep knowledge of the skilled crafts that were intrinsic to their creation and also an admiration for the private owners who care for this important aspect of our heritage.

 She turned to full time easel painting in 2005.
-As a self taught artist she suggests that much of her skills have been gleaned from investigations into the ‘Old Masters’, in Ireland and on her many gallery visits across Europe.
+As a self taught artist she suggests that much of her skills have been gleaned from investigations into the ‘Old Masters’, in Ireland and on her many gallery visits across Europe and further afield.
 Their compositions, materials and techniques resonate with her own practice, especially those of the ‘Dutch Masters’ of the Golden Age, such as Vermeer, Metsu, Maes and de Hooch along with the Danish artist Hammershoi.
 These artists are also of particular interest for their interior depictions.

 She works at her studio in Cork City.